Sanchit-Sharma-07/Sanchit-Sharma-07/README.md

 ## 🌱 A Bit About Me

 * ⚽ Love playing sports on weekends
-* 🍥 Naruto is my favorite anime
+* 🍥 Into Anime - Naruto is a favourite
 * ☕ Coffee keeps me going during long coding sessions
 * 💡 I like building things that are simple, useful, and easy to understand